 If you’ve been captivated by Japanese youth fashion and lolita culture, then take a day to explore Tokyo's shopping district of Harajuku.

 Best known for Takeshita Dori, Harajuku is where you can find all the latest avant-garde trends and styles.
 Be careful, as this area gets super crowded with locals and foreigners, especially on weekends.
 Try Bubbles for super kawaii outfits, or go to ACDC Rag for edgier pieces.
 You can also look for one-of-a-kind items at secondhand shops like Kinji and Ragtag nearby.

 But, for those who are a bit too old to wear the looks overtaking Takeshita Dori, head toward Aoyama.
 Along Omotesando Dori, you’ll find high-end fashion for the more mature fashionista.
 Stop at one of the many shopping malls along the way, like Omotesando Hills and Gyre, for luxury finds.

 With a bit of help, you can find almost anything in Tokyo!
 Everything from snowboards to lolita fashion to limited edition gunpla models is in stock in Tokyo.
-So, make sure to check out these neighborhoods for the ultimate shopping experience!
+So, make sure to check out these shopping districts in Tokyo for the ultimate haul!